Israeli – Palestinian Conflict

 Conclusion

 The Israel-Palestine conflict arises from fundamental religious, political, and cultural disparities, with both factions exploiting archaeological finds to strengthen their historical assertions on the territory.
 Israelis cite ancient Jewish settlements and sites, such as the Temple Mount, while Palestinians emphasize locations like Jericho and Bethlehem.
 Nevertheless, the emphasis on archaeology frequently intensifies conflicts and diverts attention from the pressing necessity for discussions and cooperation.
-Israelis establishes their historical connections by using biblical heroes such as Abraham and Moses, asserting an entitlement to a designated territory in Canaan.
+Israelis establish their historical connections by using biblical heroes such as Abraham and Moses, asserting an entitlement to a designated territory in Canaan.
 Meanwhile, Palestinians emphasize their Arab roots and long-standing existence in the region, asserting their right to self-determination before the establishment of Israel.
 Despite multiple efforts to achieve peace, a long-term resolution continues to be difficult to attain, thereby prolonging existing disputes and raising uncertainty about the likelihood of peace.

-In short, the conflict driven by religious and power disputes stands as evidence supporting the proverb, “those who fail to learn from history are doomed to repeat it,” and underscores the notion that war often leads to the sacrifice of young lives, while older individuals engage in diplomatic discussions.
+In short, the conflict driven by religious and power disputes stands as evidence supporting the proverb, “those who fail to learn from history are doomed to repeat it,” and underscores the notion that War often leads to the sacrifice of young lives, while older individuals engage in diplomatic discussions.

 Reference